 The Cemetery Board shall provide each Rights Holder at the time of sale with:

-Purchasers of Interment Rights acquire only the right and privilege of burial of the dead and of constructing monuments or placing markers, subject to the Cemetery By-laws from time to time in force and approved by the Ministry of Small Business and Consumer Services.
+Purchasers of Interment Rights acquire only the right and privilege of burial of the dead and of constructing monuments or placing markers, subject to the Cemetery By-laws from time to time in force and approved by the Bereavement Authority of Ontario (BAO).

 In cases of transmission of ownership by will or bequest of Interment Rights, the management reserves the right to require the production of a notarial copy of the will or other evidence sufficient to prove ownership.

-An interment Rights Holder may require by written demand the Cemetery to repurchase the rights at any time before they are used.
-The Cemetery shall repurchase the Rights within thirty days from the date that the request was received.
+An Interment Rights Holder may require by written demand the Cemetery Board to repurchase the rights at any time before they are used.
+The Cemetery Board shall repurchase the Rights within thirty days from the date that the request was received.

 NO REFUND will be made for any lot if any Interment Rights have been exercised.